-A written notification (notification of amendment) is filed with the National Board of Patents and Registration of an amendment to the by-laws of a registered religious community or the local by-laws of a registered local community as well as of a change of the chairperson of the Committee or any person authorised to sign for the community or a registered local community.
+A written notification (notification of amendment) is filed with the Finnish Patent and Registration Office of an amendment to the by-laws of a registered religious community or the local by-laws of a registered local community as well as of a change of the chairperson of the Committee or any person authorised to sign for the community or a registered local community.

 The notification of amendment concerning amended community or local by-laws must be accompanied by the amended community or local by-laws.
 The amendment of the community or local by-laws enters into force on being recorded in the Register of religious communities.

-The change in the person authorised to sign for the community is deemed to have become known to outsiders when the National Board of Patents and Registration has entered the amendment into the Register of religious communities, except if it appears that the outsider has neither had nor been obliged to have knowledge of the amendment.
+The change in the person authorised to sign for the community is deemed to have become known to outsiders when the Finnish Patent and Registration Office has entered the amendment into the Register of religious communities, except if it appears that the outsider has neither had nor been obliged to have knowledge of the amendment.
 Prior to being entered into Register, the change can only be referred to against a person who is shown to have had knowledge thereof.